libis/workflow/README.md

 * a static string.
 The message text is used as-is.
 * a string with placement holders as used in String#%.
 Args can either be an array or a hash.
 See also Kernel#sprintf.

-The log message is logged to the general logging and attached to the current work item (@workitem) unless another work item is passed as first argument after the message.
+The log message is logged to the general logging and attached to the current work item (workitem) unless another work item is passed as first argument after the message.

 #### check_item_type(klass, item = nil)

-Checks if the work item is of the given class. @workitem is checked if the item argument is not present.
+Checks if the work item is of the given class. 'workitem' is checked if the item argument is not present.
 If the check fails a Runtime exception is thrown which will cause the task to abort if not catched.

 #### item_type?(klass, item = nil)